francescaSchiro/my-app-React-Redux/README.md

- # A PROJECT that uses REDUX (and STYLED-COMPONENTS)
+ # A FUN PRACTICE PROJECT that uses REDUX and a bunch of other stuff...
 - Sections:
     - COUNTER
     - RESET